readren/json-facile/README.md

 # json-facile
 _json-facile_ is a lightweight, boilerplateless and efficient [JSON] implementation in Scala.

-* Converts between scala algebraic data types and String JSON documents directly, without any intermediate representations.
+* Converts between scala algebraic data types and String JSON documents directly, without any intermediate representation.
 * An efficient JSON parser.
-Sligtly Faster than [spray].
+Sligtly faster than [spray] (around 6%).
 * Type-class based conversion (no runtime reflection, no intrusion).
-* Automatic derivation: the conversion type classes are automaticaly generated at compile-time by macros.
+* Automatic derivation: the conversion type-classes of custom ADTs (abstract data types) are automaticaly generated at compile-time by macros.
 Zero boilerplate.
+* The automatic derivation works for any concrete data type.
+It's not required to be a case class nor inherit `scala.Product`.
+The fields names and its types are extracted from the primary constructor.
+Abstract types must be sealed and have at least one concrete implementation.
 * No external dependencies.
-* A discriminator to differentiate between products of a coproduct is needed by the parser only when two products have the same amount of required fields and all these fields have the same names.
-* Scala maps can be represented as both, JSON object or as a JSON array of pairs
+* Scala maps can be represented as either, JSON objects or as JSON arrays of pairs.
 * Map keys can be of any type, even when represented as a JSON object.
 In that case the keys are encoded in the JSON object field names.
+* When parsing an abstract type, a discriminator field to distinguish between different concrete implementations of said abstract type is needed only for those that are ambiguous: have the same amount of required fields and all these fields have the same names.

 _json-facile_ allows you to convert between
- * instances of arbitrary Scala types including parameterized algebraic data types
+ * instances of arbitrary Scala data types, including parameterized and recursive algebraic data types.
  * String JSON documents
  * JSON Abstract Syntax Trees (ASTs) with base type JsValue